LLNL/blt/docs/tutorial/creating_execs_and_libs.rst

   into a shared or static library, in which case a separate object file containing device symbols is created and added to the "final" library.
 Object libraries provided directly to users of your project will still require a device link step.

+The ``CUDA_RESOLVE_DEVICE_SYMBOLS`` property is also supported for static and shared libraries.
+By default, it is enabled for shared libraries but disabled for static libraries.